 Foster stronger global perspectives and connections.

 We recognize the critical importance of the expanded flow of information and cultural perspectives that now know few national boundaries.
 We will increase our global connections at all levels – students, faculty and staff – and across virtually all of our programs.
 This is not an option.
 It is absolutely essential.
 As an integral part of that strategy, we will work to expand our international reputation for academic excellence, so we can forge stronger and more effective global partnerships.
-This year W&M enrolled more than 500 undergraduate and graduate students representing 47 countries.
-Among all public universities, W&M ranks second in terms of percentage of undergraduates studying abroad.
+This year W&M enrolled more than 550 undergraduate and graduate students representing 55 countries.
+Among all public universities, W&M ranks first in terms of percentage of undergraduates studying abroad.
 On every continent, W&M is engaged in collaborative research, innovative teaching, and community engagement to promote understanding and to solve problems.
 We will do even more in each of those areas.

 Advance the global engagement and reputation of the university.

 Open doors of opportunity for W&M students and faculty to participate in global learning, research, and service, both at home and abroad.

 Support the dynamic W&M community of international students, scholars, and staff.

 Ensure effective administration and sustainability of W&M's international activities.